greenelab/deep-review/sections/06_discussion.md

 ## Discussion

-Despite the disparate types of data and scientific goals in the learning tasks covered above, several challenges can be seen to be broadly important for deep learning in the biomedical domain.
+Despite the disparate types of data and scientific goals in the learning tasks covered above, several challenges are broadly important for deep learning in the biomedical domain.
 Here we examine these factors that may impede further progress, ask what steps have already been taken to overcome them, and suggest future research directions.